 – packing diapers for Happy Bottoms, a local diaper bank, to be distributed to families in need across the metro area

 – playing soccer, bowling, volleyball, basketball, tennis, swim and track and sharing a laugh with special needs children through Special Olympics

 – preparing meals and snacks to comfort the families at KC Hospice and Ronald McDonald House

 – helping with various activities at Village Shalom, such as playing Bingo and Trivia Games with residents, walking residents’ dogs, delivering newsletters and schedules, and helping in their library, as well as helping with with various special events throughout the year

 – dressing, packaging and sorting dolls for Shadow Buddies, as well as helping at special events such as their annual gala and Fantasy Flight

-We also help at annual local events such as the Susan G. Komen Race for the Cure, Going the Distance for Brain Injury, the WIN for KC Triathlon, the Walk to Defeat ALS, the Walk to End Alzheimer’s and Sunflower House’s Pumpkin Palooza.
+We also help at annual local events such as the Going the Distance for Brain Injury, the WIN for KC Triathlon, the Walk to Defeat ALS, the Walk to End Alzheimer’s and Sunflower House’s Pumpkin Palooza.